mui/material-ui/docs/pages/blog/mui-core-v5.md

    It would mean giving up on the custom React JSS wrapper we maintain.
    From our experience, maintaining a custom styling solution takes a considerable amount of time.
 Is it the best use of our time?

-After [exploring](https://github.com/mui-org/material-ui/issues/22342) many different options.
-We settled on what we believe is a great tradeoff to **solve** the above issues:
+After [exploring](https://github.com/mui-org/material-ui/issues/22342) many different options, we settled on what we believe is a great tradeoff to **solve** the above issues:

 1. We have made `styled` the lowest level primitive to add styles.
    This API is already known by many.